LearnFintech

 Strengths

-• Profitable since 2017 - rare for fintech
+• Profitable since 2017 with a ~21% underlying PBT margin — genuinely rare for a fintech and a contrast to cash-burning rivals

 Weaknesses